Bombing of Gorky in World War II: Bombing of 1942

 The single reconnaissance planes Junkers Ju 88 and Dornier Do 215 flew over the city from June 1 to 5 at different heights.
-June 23, Ju 88 from a great height bombed the Sokol plant, but the bombs fell into the Sormovskiy Park.
+June 23, Ju 88 from a great height bombed the Aviation Plant Nr.
+21 "Ordzhonikidze", but the bombs fell into the Sormovskiy Park.

 On the night of Wednesday, June 24 to Thursday, 25, a group of aircraft dropped bombs on the outskirts of Gorky, in the vicinity of Strigino village.
-Another plane dropped two 500 kg bombs at the Sokol plant, one of which did not explode.
+Another plane dropped two 500 kg bombs at the Aviation Plant Nr.
+21, one of which did not explode.

 On Monday, July 27, the deputy squadron commander of the 722nd Fighter Aviation Regiment, Pyotr Shavurin, on MiG-3 intercepted the reconnaissance aircraft Ju 88D and knocked him down with a ramming blow.
 The planes fell in the vicinity of the villages of Kozlovka-Sannica-Tumbotino.
 The ramming blow was explained by the fact that the weak armament of the MiG-3 did not allow to effectively combat bombers.
 However, at that time, it was the only model of a high-altitude fighter in the arsenal of air defense.
 The wreckage of the German aircraft was collected and exhibited for viewing on the Soviet Square.

 On the night of Thursday, November 5 to Friday, 6, a group of German planes made an unsuccessful attempt to bomb the Neftegaz refinery.
 At GAZ, 9 high-explosive and several incendiary bombs were dropped.
 As a result of the raid, the boiler room was badly damaged, 4 workers died, the plant did not work at all for 3 days, and then it did not work at full capacity for 3 weeks.
 Most of the incendiary bombs fell on the Gorky Machine-building Plant, several bombs exploded not far from the Moskovsky Railway Station.
 In this raid, German aviation first used light bombs.

 June 1943

 In June 1943, after a prolonged calm, Gorky underwent a series of massive night attacks by German aviation.
 The main goal was again GAZ.
-The raids were carried out in preparation for a major offensive Citadel operation (summer-autumn 1943), during which bomb attacks were struck on the industrial centers of the Volga region - Gorky, Yaroslavl and Saratov.
+The raids were carried out in preparation for a major offensive Citadel operation (summer-autumn 1943), during which German bombers struck the industrial centers of the Volga region - Gorky, Yaroslavl and Saratov.
 It was one of the largest Luftwaffe attacks on the Soviet Union's rear during the entire war.